cool-dev-code/WhatsApp-Web/README.md

 We, as developers, spend a lot of time looking for valuable articles and blog posts.
 Please Fork 🍴 this repository to contribute us.

-That's why built daily.dev, to help you:
+That's why built WhatsApp-Web, to help you:

 * 🖥 Chat on big screen
 * 👨‍💻 Stay up-to-date